Evidence Tools

 MCHbest.
 Preventive Dental Visit: Child.

 Approach.
-Collaborate with Early Head Start and Head Start programs, home visiting programs, and/for WIC clinics to train staff to provide preventive oral health care and referrals to oral health professionals for dental visits
+Collaborate with Early Head Start and Head Start programs, home visiting programs, and/or WIC clinics to train staff to provide preventive oral health care and referrals to oral health professionals for dental visits

 Overview.
-Home visits by a dental care coordinator who provides education and helps families find and schedule dental appointments have been shown to improve children’s access to and utilization of oral health care.[1,2] In addition, outreach through Early Head Start programs, Head Start programs, home visiting programs, and WIC clinics appears to have comparable benefits.
+Home visits by a dental care coordinator who provides education and helps families find and schedule dental appointments have been shown to improve children's access to and utilization of oral health care.[1,2] In addition, outreach through Early Head Start programs, Head Start programs, home visiting programs, and WIC clinics appears to have comparable benefits.
+These comprehensive approaches work by meeting families where they are, reducing logistical obstacles to care, and building trust between families and oral health providers.
+Care coordinators can assist with insurance navigation, appointment scheduling, transportation arrangements, and follow-up reminders.
+By integrating oral health services into programs families already utilize and trust, these strategies effectively connect children from families with low incomes to preventive dental care and ongoing dental homes.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):